bootstrapworld/curriculum/lessons/Data-Science/bar-and-pie-charts/langs/en-us/slides.md

 @right{@image{images/pie-species.png, 300}}

 Hovering over a pie slice reveals the label, as well as the count and the @vocab{percentage} of the whole.
-In this example we see that there is 1 animal that is a hermaphrodite, representing 3.1% of the population.
+In this example we see that there are 2 animals that are lizards, representing 6.3% of the population.

 <!--